Justo Arteaga Cuevas: Pronouncement against the Government

-On January 28, 1823, the pronouncement of his unit against the government of Bernardo O'Higgins broke out.
+On 28 January 1823 the pronouncement of his unit against the government of Bernardo O'Higgins broke out.
 The then lieutenant Justo Arteaga was the second assistant of the Argentine colonel José Luis Pereira, commander of the Guard of Honor, so he followed his chief and stuck to the opposition flags.
 He was ordered to inform General O'Higgins of the order of the Argentine officer, this order was the prohibition of O'Higgins to approach the Guard of Honor barracks.
 Bernardo O'Higgins needed these troops to prevail over the Cabildo de Santiago, so he marched towards the barracks at the Convent of San Agustín.
 The march was carried out together with his hostess and even with Justo Arteaga's father.
 Lieutenant Arteaga, aware of the danger his father and the supreme director were running, told them that there was a group of riflemen who were going to open fire on them when they approached the barracks.
 O'Higgins was furious and informed Colonel Pereira of his immediate presentation to him.
 Colonel Pereira accepted and O'Higgins appeared at Justo Arteaga's side, neutralizing the actions of the riflemen in the tower.

 Chiloé Campaign

 In 1823 he was promoted to captain and in January 1826 the second campaign against Chiloé took place, culminating in the capture of the island, after a resistance by the forces of Antonio de Quintanilla.
 Captain Arteaga was awarded a medal to the "Liberating Army of Chiloé".
 On the island of Chiloé he participated in the attack on the batteries of San Carlos de Ancud, in the Battle of Pudeto and in the Battle of Bellavista.
-He also participated in the Treaty of Tantauco on January 19, 1826, in which the royalist general Antonio de Quintanilla handed over the island of Chiloé to the Chilean forces, after 7 years of resistance.
+He also participated in the Treaty of Tantauco on 19 January 1826, in which the royalist general Antonio de Quintanilla handed over the island of Chiloé to the Chilean forces, after 7 years of resistance.

 Against the Pincheira brothers

-In 1828 the Government of Chile was fighting against the Pincheira brothers, who were a infamous gang of thieves and rustlers who acted between 1818 and 1832 in Chile and Argentina.
+In 1828 the Government of Chile was fighting against the Pincheira brothers, who were an infamous gang of thieves and rustlers who acted between 1818 and 1832 in Chile and Argentina.
 The then captain Arteaga participated in the expedition against this group, supporting the government of Francisco Antonio Pinto.
-On September 20, 1829, he was promoted to the rank of Sergeant Major and was assigned to the Army of the South, remaining under the orders of General Joaquín Prieto, becoming his right-hand man and participating the following year in the Battle of Ochagavía.
+On 20 September 1829 he was promoted to the rank of Sergeant Major and was assigned to the Army of the South, remaining under the orders of General Joaquín Prieto, becoming his right-hand man and participating the following year in the Battle of Ochagavía.